Vexations: Execution

 Cage's own intervallic analysis made for the first performance is in Lloyd's collection at the Beinecke Rare Book and Manuscript Library at Yale University along with the performers' time keeper sheets from that concert.

 Although there is no unambiguous indication that the Vexations should be played on the piano – an execution on another keyboard instrument, like the then popular harmonium, not being impossible – there is little doubt that this is the intended instrument.

 Ornella Volta (from the Archives Erik Satie in Paris) has been preparing a dossier with several studies regarding this work and its executions.
 This dossier, which has not been published, is intended to contain a full analysis and a facsimile reproduction of the original score.

 The musicologist Richard Toop as a young pianist gave the first complete performance by a single pianist in 1967.

 Not all attempted performances of this work have been successful.
-In 1970, Australian pianist Peter Evans decided to abandon a solo performance of the piece after five-hundred and ninety-five repetitions because he felt that "evil thoughts" were overtaking him and observed "strange creatures emerging from the sheet music".
+In 1970, Australian pianist Peter Evans decided to abandon a solo performance of the piece after 595 repetitions because he felt that "evil thoughts" were overtaking him and observed "strange creatures emerging from the sheet music".

 The team at MakerBot Industries has programmed one of their robots to perform Vexations.
 It was performed for the public for the first time at a 2010 New York City Maker Faire.
-The performance was based on the one by Armin Fuchs in Dresden in the year 2000.
+The performance was based on the one by Armin Fuchs in Dresden in 2000.

 On 12 December 2012, French pianist Nicolas Horvath performed in the Palais de Tokyo a non-stop solo version lasting 35 hours.

 In September 2016, during the three days of the sci-tech Trieste Next festival, the pianist and multimedia artist Adriano Castaldini performed an open-air solo of the entire Vexations, conceiving a very new way of interpreting the piece, i.e. making audible the psycho-physical experience of vexation by connecting his body to the live electronic processing of the piano sound: during the performance, the pianist wore a sensor system (EEG, EMG, GSR and temperature sensors) not simply for medical feedback, but to process medical data in real time using a software (coded by Castaldini himself) that turned data into control values for the piano sound live processing (the sound was captured by seven microphones inside the piano).